Knowledge base

 - The pencil icon ✎ allows you to rename your project

-- The right arrow icon allows you to access the OpenStack Horizon dashboard directly.
+- The right arrow icon allows you to directly access the OpenStack Horizon dashboard.

 Additional options are accessible from the left sidebar and under Manage:

-To invite new users to your project, it is essential to go directly through the OpenStack administration interface.
+To invite new users to your project, it is imperative to go directly through the OpenStack administration interface.

 Public Cloud Limits